k1nd0ne/MacOsSecurity/README.md

 ### MacOs Hardening Script (MHS.sh)
 In this repository you will find a script named MHS.sh it contains a number of features you can enable to harden your system.
 Take a moment to read the script and be aware about what features will be enable.
-This script automate the activation of the following
+This script automate the activation of the following :
-- FileVault : Enable Disk Encryption : your disk will be encrypted and unreable wihtout a password at boot.
+- FileVault : Enable Disk Encryption : your disk will be encrypted and unreable without a password at boot;
-- FileVault Eviction : A malicious person can dump your computer sleep memory and recover the filevault password.
-Prevent that by evicting it from the memory.
+- FileVault Eviction : A malicious attacker can dump your computer sleep memory and recover the filevault password.
+Prevent that by evicting it from the memory;
-- Power management policies : MacOs is by default proposing several powermanagement features, those should be disables to prevent attacks using thoses mechanisms
+- Power Management Policies : MacOs is by default proposing several powermanagement features, those should be disables to prevent hardware attacks using thoses mechanisms.

 ### Setting up a Firmware password
-We booting your system it is possible to use the MacOs firmware to boot on a usb stick for example or enter the recovery mode to format your data / reinstall mac os.
+We booting your system it is possible to use the MacOs firmware to boot on a usb stick for example or enter the recovery mode to format your data / re-install mac os.
-Setting a Firmware password different from your session password prevent intruder from using this firmware with malicious intentions.
+Setting a firmware password different from your session password, prevent intruder from using this firmware with malicious intentions.
 See : https://support.apple.com/en-au/HT204455

 ## Harding Apps

-In this section I will go thought the application that I recommend using to harden your MacOs clean installation.
+In this section I will go thought the applications that I recommend using to harden your MacOs clean installation.

 ### Scudo